MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ### Lifecycle control

-**Entitlement management (connected organizations)** allows the target tenant administrator to define collections of resources (ex: apps, roles, and groups) that users from the source tenant can request access to.
+**Entitlement management, through access packages and connected organizations** allows the target tenant administrator to define collections of resources (ex: apps, roles, and groups) that users from the source tenant can request access to.
 If the user is approved for the resources they need, but don’t yet have a B2B account, entitlement management will automatically create a B2B account for the user in the target tenant, and even remove those accounts when the user doesn’t have any remaining entitlements in the target tenant.

 [Learn more](../../id-governance/entitlement-management-organization.md)